pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Gas

 - **Gas** is a way to pay for computation and storage on a blockchain network.
-All transactions on the Aptos network cost a certain amount of gas.
+All transactions on the Pont network cost a certain amount of gas.
 - The gas required for a transaction depends on the size of the transaction, the computational cost of executing the transaction, and the amount of additional global state created by the transaction (e.g., if new accounts are created).
 - The purpose of gas is regulating demand for the limited computational and storage resources of the validators, including preventing denial of service (DoS) attacks.